Vietnam.vn - Nền tảng quảng bá Việt Nam

 In its ambition to expand nationwide, Evergrande has borrowed heavily.
 The company has borrowed money from banks and even its own employees.

-However, in contrast to its 34% increase after listing in 2009, Evergrande quickly became a symbol of excessive borrowing.
+However, in contrast to the 34% increase after listing in 2009, Evergrande quickly became a symbol of excessive borrowing.

 By borrowing more than $300 billion, Evergrande is determined to expand aggressively to become one of China's largest companies with apartments, office buildings and shopping malls.

-However, Evergrande's troubles began to emerge in 2020 when China's real estate market cooled following a series of government regulations.
+However, Evergrande's troubles began to emerge in 2020 when China's property market cooled following a series of government regulations.

 Beijing has introduced new regulations to control debt at major property developers.
 Many of the measures have forced Evergrande to sell its products at deep discounts to ensure it has enough cash to stay afloat.